Mexico becoming Nissan's export hub for Americas: CEO

-AGUASCALIENTES, Mexico (Reuters) - Nissan Motor Co Ltd (7201.T) will build 1 million cars in Mexico by 2016, cementing the country’s position as the export hub for the Japanese automaker in the Americas, Chief Executive Carlos Ghosn told Reuters as he inaugurated a $2 billion plant.
+AGUASCALIENTES, Mexico (Reuters) - Japan’s Nissan Motor Co Ltd (7201.T) will be producing 1 million cars in Mexico by 2016, cementing Mexico’s position as export hub for Nissan in the Americas, Chief Executive Carlos Ghosn told Reuters on Tuesday as he inaugurated a $2 billion plant.

-Most of the cars from the new plant in Aguascalientes in central Mexico will be sent by rail to destinations throughout North and South America.
+Most of the cars from the new plant in Aguascalientes in central Mexico will be sent by rail to destinations throughout the Americas.

 A staff of 3,000 in the light, airy plant filled with rows of shiny yellow robots will produce one car every 38 seconds, in partnership with Nissan’s other Aguascalientes plant.

-”We like Mexico because it allows us to be competitive,“ Ghosn said in an interview at the plant on Tuesday. ”It’s not only about cost, it’s also about quality and it’s about responsiveness - capacity to respond to variation of the market very quickly.
+“We like Mexico because it allows us to be competitive,” Ghosn said in an interview at the plant.
+“It’s not only about cost, it’s also about quality and it’s about responsiveness - capacity to respond to variation of the market very quickly.”

-“It’s capable of doing four different cars on four different platforms,” Ghosn said of the plant, which will assemble cars with engines built at Nissan’s first Aguascalientes plant 5 miles down the road.

-Last year, Nissan built around 5 million cars and trucks, with 683,520 vehicles made in Mexico.
-Nissan currently builds 1 million cars and trucks at its factories in the United States.

-The new plant is Nissan’s third in Mexico.
-Nissan, 43.4 percent-owned by Renault SA (RENA.PA), of which Ghosn is also CEO, is Mexico’s largest producer and commands about one-quarter of all car sales in the country.
+Nissan, 43.4 percent-owned by Renault SA (RENA.PA), of which Ghosn is also CEO, will produce about 175,000 units of its Sentra model at the new plant, which has room for expansion.

-Nissan plans to locally sell about 300,000 of the 1 million cars it will ultimately make in Mexico.

-Low wages, a strong supply base and a global web of free-trade agreements have spurred automakers to build new plants in Mexico.
-This shift may threaten jobs in the United States and Canada, where even non-union factories are influenced by contracts forged with unions including the United Auto Workers.

 Daimler is discussing “different strategies” for building the next-generation compacts in Mexico with partner Renault-Nissan, a top Daimler executive said late last month.